duncan-G/AuthenticationSample/Infrastructure/terraform/README.md

 ## Terraform CI/CD pipeline

 Terraform running on Github Actions requires permissions to manipulate AWS resources.
-This documentation covers how to set that up.
+The following covers how to set that up.

 ### 🔐 Prerequisites